LenVr/LenVr/README.md

 - 📫 How to reach me **villalobosrojas22@gmail.com**

-- ⚡ Fun fact **I watching One Piece and waiting for the next episode**
+- ⚡ Fun fact **I'm watching One Piece and waiting for the next episode**

 <h3 align="left">Connect with me:</h3>
 <p align="left">